Ergodicity of the infinite swapping algorithm at low temperature

 \begin{proof} For the first estimate, applying Cauchy-Schwarz and \cite[Theorem 2.12]{MS14}, we get

 The second estimate is completely analogous. \end{proof}

-To deal with the other mean-differences in \eqref{eq:meandiff_transport} and \eqref{eq:meandiff_switch}, we have another move available, which is to swap the temperatures of the two variables, i.e. to swap between $\pi^+_{ij}$ and $\pi^-_{ij}$.
-This is the main new technical ingredient compared to \cite{MS14}, which come at a cost that is polynomial in the ratio of the higher temperature to the lower temperature, $\tau_2/\tau_1$.
+To deal with the mean-differences in \eqref{eq:meandiff_switch} and \eqref{eq:meandiff_switch_ent}, we have another move available, which is to swap the temperatures of the two variables, i.e. to swap between $\pi^+_{ij}$ and $\pi^-_{ij}$.
+This is the main new technical ingredient compared to \cite{MS14}, which comes at a cost of a term involving the ratio of the higher temperature to the lower temperature, $\tau_2/\tau_1$.